 - 4.6.1 The competitor must not interfere with the range surface, natural foliage, constructions, props or other range equipment (including targets, target stands and target activators) at any time.
-Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.6.1.1 Objects intended to cushion the fall of discarded magazines may be strategically placed on the range surface by competitors prior to the start of a COF, under the supervision of a Range Officer. - 4.6.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
+Violations may incur one procedural penalty per occurrence at the discretion of the Range Officer. - 4.6.2 The competitor may request that Match Officials take corrective actions to ensure consistency in respect of the range surface, the presentation of targets and/or any other matter.
 The Range Master will have final authority concerning all such requests.